Deserve® Pro Cardholder Agreement

-Deserve® has partnered with Celtic Bank, a Utah-Chartered Industrial Bank, Member FDIC (together “us,” “we,” “our,” or the like), to offer this credit card product, specifically designed for individuals with an established credit history (the “Card”).
-This Cardholder Agreement details the terms by which your Deserve® PRO Card will be offered and administered.
+Deserve® has partnered with Celtic Bank, a Utah-Chartered Industrial Bank, Member FDIC (together “us,” “we,” “our,” or the like), to offer this credit card product, specifically designed as a starter product for individuals who are new to credit (the “Card”).
+This Cardholder Agreement details the terms by which your Deserve® Card will be offered and administered.
 Please review this in detail to be sure you understand all of the terms and conditions with using this Card.

 There are three main parts to this Cardholder Agreement: Pricing Information, Customer Agreement, and Your Billing Rights.
 The Pricing Information shows the primary pricing terms for this Card for new accounts available under this Agreement.
 The Customer Agreement contains important information related to how we will administer the credit card program.
 Plus, any other disclosures or notices that are referenced or issued are part of this Agreement.
 Your Billing Rights summarizes certain rights provided to you by law that are related to billing on your Account.